 Started in 2015, Letgo allows users to buy and sell with other locals via the app.
 Letgo works on its app and works on a desktop browser too.
 It’s most active markets are the United States and Canada, but it also works in several countries.
 In 2018, according to the company, Letgo exceeded 100 million app downloads and over 400 million listings.
 It’s easy to find Letgo free stuff near me.

 Letgo is entirely free and does not charge listing fees or take a sales commission.
+There is also a Letgo free stuff section where people are nearly begging you to haul away stuff.

 On the plus side, you can post videos of your items, unlike Craigslist.
 Letgo verifies your Facebook or Google account to create a profile which makes it safer.
 Craigslist has a barebones design, while Letgo has a more detailed and current design.